Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 Do home warranties cover pre-existing conditions?

-Most home warranty companies do not cover known pre-existing conditions — meaning issues that were visible, documented in an inspection, or detectable through basic testing before coverage began.
-However, some providers, most notably American Home Shield, offer coverage for unknown pre-existing conditions: hidden defects that couldn't be identified during a standard visual or mechanical inspection.
+Most home warranty companies do not cover known pre-existing conditions, meaning issues that were visible, documented in an inspection, or detectable through basic testing before coverage began.
+However, several providers including American Home Shield, Choice Home Warranty, Cinch Home Services, and Liberty Home Guard offer coverage for unknown pre-existing conditions: hidden defects that couldn't be identified during a standard visual or mechanical inspection.
+First American also covers unknown pre-existing conditions on plans purchased as part of a real estate transaction.
 Always read your contract carefully to understand what your specific plan covers.

 How do home warranty companies prove something is pre-existing?